Graph Variants¶

 - Need fine-grained positional information

-- Studying codon usage or frame
+- Studying codon usage or reading frames

 - Have memory for larger graphs